Jcorb08/ASE/README.md

 ## Group Members
 - Abdullah Mohammed
-    - No contact as of 14/10
+    - No contact as of 20/10
 - Aditya Pradip Kadam
 - Gurwinder Singh
-    - No contact as of 14/10
+    - No contact as of 20/10
 - John Kola-Fabiyi
 - Joseph Corbett
 - Mbana Azorbo
+- Moses Babalola
 - Robert Ryan

 ## Sprints
-1. Currently need to create a solution to N Queens Problem 2.
+1. Create a solution to N Queens Problem - _completed_.
+See [here](https://users.sussex.ac.uk/~jc812/ase/task-2/).
+2. Create a solution to Pentomino Problem

 ## Organisation Plan
-- Group leader still to be elected
+- Group leader - Joseph Corbett
-- Roles in group need to be sorted out
-    - For first sprint (rough)
+- Frontend Design
+    - Mbana Azorbo
+        - main role
+    - John Kola-Fabiyi
+        - sub role
+- Frontend Development
+    - Moses Babalola
+        - main role
-        - Mbana, John
+    - John Kola-Fabiyi
-            - Sorting out front end output to html
+        - main role
+    - Mbana Azorbo
+        - sub role
-        - Robert, Aditya, Joe
+- Backend
-            - Sorting out logic on backend
-            - Checking for queens etc.
+    - Robert Ryan
+        - main role
+    - Aditya Pradip Kadam
-        - Robert, Joe
+        - sub role
-            - First for a single solve using simple while
-            - Allowing input for queens before solve
+- Testing & Deployment
-        - Aditya
+    - Aditya Pradip Kadam
-            - Solving for all solutions using depth first search
+        - main role
+    - Joseph Corbett
-        - Joe
+        - sub role
-            - Write up a project plan
-            - Setup Discord server and Github repository

 ## Development Plan
-- Currently using a simple HTML document running JavaScript for logic.
+- The first sprint used a simple HTML document running JavaScript for logic.
-- Later plans are to Learn and Implement the project using [React](https://reactjs.org/), as we can build from underlying code
+- For the second sprint it was a discussion between [React](https://reactjs.org/) and [Angular](https://angular.io/), with the ultimate decision being Angular, as Moses had used this before, and was confident he could mentor the frontend devlopment team to achieve a solution.
+    - The advantages of this solution is that our backend devlopment team don't need to learn Angular and can code in pure JavaScript.
+    - This can be automatically tested on push, using [Github Actions](https://docs.github.com/en/actions), and then using continous deployment we can automatically upload this to the webspace.

 ## Conflict Resolution Plan
 - Reaction to work slipping / not going to schedule